 The Fair Wages and Healthy Families Act established new state law regarding earned paid sick time.
 Earned paid sick time is leave time that is compensated at the same hourly rate (but not less than minimum wage) and with the same benefits, including health care benefits, that an employee would have received for the work hours during which earned paid sick time is used.
 Generally, employees may use earned paid sick time in the following circumstances: (1) medical care or mental or physical illness, injury, or health condition of the employee or any of the employee's family members; (2) a public health emergency affecting the employee or a family member of the employee; and (3) an absence due to domestic violence, sexual violence, abuse, or stalking involving the employee or any of the employee's family members.
-For employers with 15 or more employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but employee sets a higher limit.
-For employers with fewer than 15 employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue or use more than 24 hours of earned paid sick time per year, unless the employer sets a higher limit.
+For employers with 15 or more employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but employees are not entitled to accrue or use more than 40 hours of earned paid sick time per year, unless the employer sets a higher limit.
+For employers with fewer than 15 employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue or use more than 24 hours of earned paid sick time per year, unless the employer sets a higher limit.